Classification algorithms applied to structure formation simulations: Numerical Cosmology as a binary classification problem

 A window function with radius $ R $ corresponds to a mass scale $M = \Bar{\rho} V(R)$.
 The expected value of the overdensity in equation (\ref{eqn:4.2}) is the normalization term of the power spectrum $ \sigma_{R} $

-The choice of attributes of the structured data for the machine learning algorithms reside in contrasts of the density calculated with the top hat type window function that is derived from a mass scale $M_{R}$ in the radius $R$, centered on the position of a particle, from the initial conditions and the initial redshift $z = 23$.
-The result is a quantity of 10 overdensities $\delta_{1},...\delta_{10}$, each one associated with their respective class or label.
+The choice of attributes of the structured data for the machine learning algorithms reside in the density contrasts calculated with the top hat type window function that is derived from a mass scale $M_{R}$ in the radius $R$, centered on the position of a particle, from the initial conditions and the initial redshift $z = 23$.
+The result is a quantity of 10 overdensities $\delta_{1},...\delta_{10}$, each one associated with their respective class or label. \jch{This 10-component vector along with their corresponding labels makes a dataset that achieves well performance.
+That is, when we chose more than 10 component vectors, which means using bigger regions of study, we saw no further improvement in our training.
+On the other hand, if less vectors were studied we observed a low accuracy performance in the algorithms .
+The mass range was selected taking into account two main features.
+First, the data we selected had more massive halos and less massive halos and free particles, the mass range was an average of the halos found.
+Second, the mass range was also a calculation from the approximation of the spherical collapse model, which gave us the number for the threshold.}